Inside Evernote’s brain

 To spearhead the effort, Evernote signed on design consultancy DesignStudio, whose other tech clients have included Airbnb and Twitter.
 As usual, the process began with a quest to identify what Evernote is at its core—something more profound than functionality such as note-taking, certainly, and even more primal than the brand promise of “Remember everything.”

 The company went through standard exercises such as describing its brand in flattering adjectives, concluding that Evernote is optimistic, clever, confident, and clear.
 Eventually, “we locked onto this idea of focus being the thing that touches everything we do,” explains executive creative director Jonathan Woytek.
 “We’re not just productivity, we’re not just organization.
 We’re not just hopes and dreams and journals and memories.
-We’re we’re all of that.”
+We’re all of that.”
 Adds DesignStudio creative Director Ty Whittington, “Overcoming life’s complexities so that you can focus on what matters most was the essence of the new brand strategy.
 This idea of progress.”

 More than a decade old, Evernote’s existing branding had been masterminded by Andrew Sinkov and Gabe Campodonico, the company’s former VP of marketing and creative director.
 Its most notable element was the elephant logomark, known internally as Mads, after Evernote’s first customer.
-The choice of that particular animal, of course, alluded to the legendary ability of elephants to remember stuff; Campodonico neatly tied the reference back to note-taking by bending back Mads’ ear like a folded page corner in a notebook.
+The choice of that particular animal, of course, alluded to the legendary ability of elephants to remember stuff; Campodonico neatly tied the reference back to note-taking by bending back Mads’s ear like a folded page corner in a notebook.

 Evernote had also embraced green as its corporate color after realizing that red and blue tended to make any elephant look like a Republican-party symbol.
 Unlike those colors, green was not widely used in software iconography, giving Evernote a chance to own it.
-Even if users didn’t know the backstory behind the elements, Mads’ silhouetted head on a green background made for an icon that was easy to spot in a sea of apps on a smartphone.
+Even if users didn’t know the backstory behind the elements, Mads’s silhouetted head on a green background made for an icon that was easy to spot in a sea of apps on a smartphone.

 When the 2018 rebranding effort came around, however, Evernote gave DesignStudio free reign to fool around with what had come before or abandon it altogether.
 “We asked them to make us very, very uncomfortable and push us out of our comfort zone,” says Woytek.
 The evidence remains on the walls of a “war room” at DesignStudio’s San Francisco office, where printouts run up to the ceiling and overflow out the door into adjoining space.